 How do I know if I have a fatigue failure?

-Fatigue failure occurs based on crack formation and crack propogation.
+Fatigue failure occurs based on crack formation and crack propagation.
 As a crack initiates, it may be hard to notice much change until the crack size reaches a critical limit.
 By then it may be too late.
 A quick analysis of the fracture surface of a fatigue failure will often show features casually referred to as “beach marks”.
-These indicate the propogation of the failure from the initial cracks.
-Once the crack size has reached a critical level, it will propogate very rapidly until the fracture is complete.
+These indicate the propagation of the failure from the initial cracks.
+Once the crack size has reached a critical level, it will propagate very rapidly until the fracture is complete.

 - Material selection is paramount to all design considerations.
 Material selection may be limited by any of a number of factors including economic, environmental, and service restrictions.
 Selecting a material with a high endurance limit is good practice.

 - Stress concentration is another key factor.
 Essentially, all sharp corners should be made into a radius if at all possible.
 Sharp corners provide stress concentration and are often responsible for the initial crack.